-This year we are introducing Canopy, an online medical Spanish training program that students will have access to use.
-Throughout the year, Spanish instructors may incorporate this tool in their teaching.
+Canopy is an online medical Spanish training program for students.
+Spanish instructors may incorporate this tool in their teaching.
 Students can also use this tool independently.

-Service Learning
+Service-Based Learning

 Service-learning is a structured learning experience that combines community service with preparation and reflection.
 Students engaged in service learning provide community service in response to community-identified concerns and learn about the context in which the service is provided, the connection between their service and their academic coursework, and their roles as citizens and professionals [Seifer SD.
 "Service learning: Community-campus partnerships for health professions Education."
 Academic Medicine 1998;73(3):273-277].